 What Are Professional References?

 Professional references are recommendations from acquaintances who can vouch for you.
 Essentially, these should be people who have worked with you and can confirm your skills.
 For a seasoned professional, this can be a former employer, a supervisor, colleague, or client who can review your work ethic and track record.
 For entry-level applicants, a reference may come from a professor or other college personnel.
 Most importantly, it is vital to pick someone who has worked with you and can vouch for your skills and capabilities.

-4 Steps on How to Create a List of Professional References
+How to Format a List of Professional References

 - Brainstorm potential references